-Freedman Memorial Plaza – Martin Luther King Jr. Boulevard
+Freedman Memorial Plaza – Dr. Martin Luther King Jr. Boulevard

-This plaza is located on Martin Luther King Jr. Boulevard.
-The plaza will provide a memorial dedicated to the struggles and lasting contributions of our east Waxahachie citizens.
+This plaza is located at 430 Martin Luther King Jr. Boulevard.
+The plaza provides a memorial dedicated to the struggles and lasting contributions of our east Waxahachie citizens.
 A large pavilion, artistic features and a connection to Rogers Spring Branch Creek are some of the other amenities offered.

 Two acres of grass and shade were carved out of the Rodeo Complex for our furry, faithful companions.
 The park has large dog and small dog sides.
 Water, exercise units, waste stations and covered seating are provided for your dog’s enjoyment.
 The park can be entered from the Waxahachie Creek Hike and Bike Trail or from the parking area located off of Mathews Street.

 This six-acre park, recently dedicated to the city parks system located in the Settler’s Glenn subdivision, includes a large covered playground.
 The park is located at the intersection of Patrick and Marshall Roads.

 Mustang Creek Park – 205 Saddlebrook Lane